matthewmueller/core/README.md

 By itself, mako does very little, and relies on composing a lot of focused plugins. (inspired by [metalsmith](http://www.metalsmith.io/)) It goes through 2 distinct phases: "analyze" and "build".
 Along the way, plugins can use the exposed hooks for a given file extension.

-Examples of "read phase" plugins include:
+Examples of "analyze" plugins include:

  - Checking for a file's existence via `fs.stat()`
  - Reading a file from disk, either as a string or buffer
- - Resolving CommonJS `require` statements for JS files
+ - Resolving CommonJS `require` statements in JS files
  - Resolving `@import` and `url(...)` links in CSS files
  - Resolving scripts, stylesheets and images in HTML files

-During the read phase, plugins are free to define dependencies on the tree, and mako will continue to traverse through those added dependencies until it reaches the end.
+During analysis, plugins are free to define dependencies on the tree, and mako will continue to traverse those new dependencies automatically.

-Examples of "write phase" plugins include:
+Examples of "build" plugins include:

  - Inlining any `@import`-ed CSS
  - Copying/linking images/fonts/etc linked to in CSS files